kjyv/FloBaRoID/excitation/README.md

 Generate trajectories / excitations for Walk-Man

-Includes a yarp module that has to be built and started:
+Includes a yarp GYM module that has to be built and started:

+in robotCommunication/yarpGYM/:

 mkdir build && cd build
 cmake ../